rafaeldepontes/data-gopher-algorithm/two-pointers/README.md

 ## Golang example of a Two Points algorithm usage:

-- This leet code problem can be handle easily with a two pointer approach:
+- This LeetCode problem can be easily solved with a two pointer approach:

 ```md
 2000.
 Reverse Prefix of Word